More About Auckland

 The population is expected to rise 40% in the next decade.
 Currently, there are many roading and arterial upgrades and installations in progress, to cater for the additional cars.

-Auckland is now the fourth least affordable city in the world behind only Hong kong, Sydney and Vancouver.
-House prices have risen 24% in 2015 alone according to the QV house Price Index 2017.
+Auckland is now the fourth least affordable city in the world behind only Hong Kong, Sydney and Vancouver.
+House prices have risen 24% in 2015 alone according to the QV house Price Index 2018.

-For four years in a row in 2016 Mercer rated Auckland as the third most popular city to live in, with Vienna and Zurich before Auckland.
+For four years in a row, Mercer has rated Auckland as the third most popular city to live in, with Vienna and Zurich before Auckland.